cloudevents/spec/subscriptions-api.md

 - **protocolsettings** (map) - OPTIONAL.
 A set of settings specific to the selected delivery protocol provider.
 Options for those settings are listed in the following subsection.
 An implementation MAY offer more options.
-Examples for such settings are credentials, which generally vary by transport, rate limits and retry policies, or the QoS mode for MQTT.
+Examples for such settings are credentials, which generally vary by transport, retry policies, or the QoS mode for MQTT.
 See the [Protocol Settings](#322-protocol-settings) section for further details.
 - **sink** (URI) - REQUIRED.
 The address to which events SHALL be delivered using the selected protocol.
 The format of the address MUST be valid for the